-This unit offers you the following features and benefits:
+Depending on the version, this unit offers you the following features and benefits:

-- Fully autonomous tracking antenna acquires and tracks the BGAN satellite signal while on the move - Optional antenna installation (magnetic mount) on vehicle roof - Includes RF cable and power cable for vehicular installation - Up to 492 Kbps data (transmit and receive) and 256 Kbps streaming IP data rate (above 45 degrees look angle) for C10 and 128Kbps streaming for C11 - 4 X RJ-45 Power over Ethernet (PoE) ports - ISDN 3.1KHz audio (above 20 degrees look angle to the satellite for C10 and above 45 degrees for C11) - ISDN UDI/RDI data (64Kbps) (above 20 degrees look angle to the satellite for C10 and above 45 degrees for C11) - Multi-user capability for sharing a single unit - Selectable Quality-of-Service (QoS) - Full IP compatibility for Email, file transfer (FTP), browsing, VPN, etc. - Cost-effective "always-on" access charges only for data sent and received - UMTS IP-based services - FCC and CE certified - Subscriber Identification Module (SIM) card security
+- Fully autonomous tracking antenna acquires and tracks the BGAN satellite signal while on the move - Optional antenna installation (magnetic mount) on vehicle roof - Includes RF cable and power cable for vehicular installation - Up to 492 Kbps data (transmit and receive) and 256 Kbps streaming IP data rate (above 45 degrees look angle) for C10 and 128Kbps streaming for C11 - Four RJ-45 Power over Ethernet (PoE) ports (except 9450L and 9450LW) - Compressed voice calls (except 9450L and 9450LW) - 3.1KHz audio (above 20 degrees look angle to the satellite for C10 and above 45 degrees for C11) (except 9450L and 9450LW) - ISDN UDI/RDI data (64Kbps) (above 20 degrees look angle to the satellite for C10 and above 45 degrees for C11) (except 9450L and 9450LW) - Multi-user capability for sharing a single unit - Selectable Quality-of-Service (QoS) - Full IP compatibility for Email, file transfer (FTP), browsing, VPN, etc. - Cost-effective "always-on" access charges only for data sent and received - UMTS IP-based services - FCC and CE certified - Subscriber Identification Module (SIM) card security

-With the optional antenna installation method, the unit is easy to install and connects in minutes.
+With the optional mag mount installation method, the unit is easy to install and connects in minutes.
 It is built for use in vehicular environments.

 In this document, the following names and abbreviations are used to identify the Satellite Terminal and your computer.